 - Select the set of blocks you wish to connect by pressing Ctrl+A for all the blocks or using the mouse for a specific set of blocks.
 Then, press Ctrl+E to automatically connect all the blocks from left to right.

 - Keep pressing Ctrl+E and click the blocks you wish to connect one by one.
 Release Ctrl+E after you are done clicking all the blocks you need.

 A pipeline is saved in a .arc file.
-You can save the current pipeline using the top menu: File >> Save.
-You can open a saved pipeline using the top menu as well: File >> Open.
+You can save the current pipeline using the toolbar at the top: File >> Save.
+You can open a saved pipeline using the same toolbar as well: File >> Open.

 YonoArc allows you to build pipelines whose resource requirements are far beyond the capabilities of a single machine.
 That is why your pipeline can use multiple resource models at the same time.
-While building your pipeline, you can see on the upper-right corner of the canvas how many resource models are needed for the pipeline to run.
+While building your pipeline, you can see on the top-right corner of the canvas how many resource models are needed for the pipeline to run.

 To launch the pipeline, click Launch or Express Launch on the toolbar.
 This allocates all the resource models and launches all the blocks of the pipeline.
 Since the blocks of the pipeline are independent, you will start seeing different colors for different blocks:

 - Gray: Unlaunched.
 This is the initial state of any block.

 - Yellow: Preparing the environment of the block.

 - Red: Waiting due to unavailable resources.
 This state may take a few seconds or a few minutes depending on the availability of resources.